George Day and Arianna Griffa explore the steps needed to reach net zero carbon buildings by 2050…

 A Net Zero target for greenhouse gas emissions provides wonderful clarity.
 No wondering about the ‘last 20% of remaining emissions’: it’s simple and clear.
 Everything – all buildings, cars, and industries – must be zero carbon in aggregate by 2050.

-But we currently burn a lot of natural gas to heat buildings, causing a significant amount of carbon emissions.
+But we currently burn a lot of natural gas and fossil fuels to heat buildings, causing a significant amount of carbon emissions.
 And current policies push up electricity prices – deterring anyone from switching to low carbon electrical heating.

 So how can we make the UK’s gloriously varied building stock zero carbon by 2050?
 Rather than bossing things from the centre, it makes sense to shape solutions that people and places actually want.
 And maybe we should shift the balance over time to favour low carbon choices.